 To establish novel antiviral strategies against viral hemorrhagic fevers and influenza, we are identifying the cellular factors which have antiviral activity and analyzing the molecular mechanisms of their antiviral action.
-We will also start high-throughput screening of organic and chemical compound libraries for antiviral drug discovery against viral hemorrhagic fevers.
+We will also start highthroughput screening of organic and chemical compound libraries for antiviral drug discovery against viral hemorrhagic fevers.

-Development of detection methods for highly pathogenic viruses transmission.
+Development of detection methods for highly pathogenic viruses to control infection and to prevent further transmission.
 We have developed novel diagnostic assay for emerging viral diseases.

-In case of outbreak of emerging infectious diseases, rapid and accurate diagnosis is essential to control infection and to prevent further
+In case of outbreak of emerging infectious diseases, rapid and accurate diagnosis is essential